Symbiotic star candidates in Gaia Data Release 3: Conclusion

 \section{Conclusion}

 Symbiotic stars offer important windows into stellar and binary evolution.
-When composed of a red giant and a main sequence companion, a symbiotic star evolves into a cataclysmic variable.
-With a white dwarf companion, the next evolutionary step is a white dwarf binary.
-Both channels give rise to Type Ia supernovae \citep{munari1992, distephano2010}, standard candles that are essential in astrophysical cosmology \citep{brout2022}.
+They represent a prominent evolutionary phase as late-type stellar partners leave the main sequence, each star in its turn, to become double white dwarf binaries.
+These compact systems give rise to Type Ia supernovae \citep{munari1992, distephano2010}, standard candles that are essential in astrophysical cosmology \citep{brout2022}.

-Stellar evolution theory and stellar population synthesis tie together our understanding of symbiotic stars and their prevalence in the Milky Way \citep{kenyon1986, mmunari1992, magrini2003, lu2006, akras2023, xu2024}.
+Stellar evolution theory and stellar population synthesis tie together our understanding of symbiotic stars and their prevalence in the Milky Way \citep{kenyon1986, mmunari1992, yungelson1995, magrini2003, lu2006, laversveiler2025}.
 Yet predictions exceed reality by a factor of ten or more.
 One reason is the cool giant dominates the light at optical wavebands, so symbiotic stars hide among other giant stars in photometric surveys.
-Another reason is that these stars are variable in their spectral features \citep[e.g.,][]{merc2025}.
-Recent surveys \citep[e.g.][]{akras2019a, akras2019b, akras2021, akras2023, jia2023, chen2025} have made progress, but a gap still remains between detections and theoretical predictions.
+Another reason is that these stars are variable in their spectral features \citep[e.g.,][]{merc2025review}.
+Recent surveys \citep[e.g.,][]{akras2019a, akras2019b, akras2021, akras2023, jia2023, xu2024, chen2025} have made progress, but a gap still remains between detections and theoretical predictions.

 Our project stems from a desire to improve this situation.
-We worked with the Gaia Data Release~3 archive, identifying a subset of 171 known symbiotic stars observed with Gaia's low resolution spectrometers.
+We worked with the \gaia\ Data Release~3 archive, identifying a subset of 171 known symbiotic stars observed with Gaia's low resolution spectrometers.
 We defined selection criteria in color, magnitude, astrometric quality, and a projection coeffecient ($\projco$ in Eq.~(\ref{eq:projco})) that measures how well-matched a Gaia spectrum is to the characteristic spectrum of a symbiotic star.
 Noting that other factors may help to identify these stars, including astrometric uncertainties because of binarity, we trained a machine-learning classifier to provide a refined list of candidates from the 1.8 billion Gaia sources.

 The result is a catalog of 1,674 symbiotic star candidates.
 We recommend follow-up observations for all of these sources.
 In some cases where we have X-ray counterparts, we are most confident that we have identified new symbiotic stars, and recommend prioritizing these sources for further study.